Where Do Birds Go During a Hurricane?

-NEW ORLEANS, LOUISIANA– Storms come every year to the gulf south and every storm has the potential to do great damage.
+NEW ORLEANS, La.
+(WGNO) – Storms come every year to the gulf south and every storm has the potential to do great damage.
 Have you ever wondered how birds survive hurricanes and where they go?

 Meteorologist Scot Pilie noticed something very interesting in Hurricane Laura’s graphics, August 28th, saying “this is remarkable.
 This is known as our correlation coefficient product. the reason we use this is to detect debris in tornados.
 Last night it captured something remarkable.
 Those are actual birds detected in the eye of Laura as it made landfall near Cameron Louisiana.”